pindi-krishna/pindi-krishna.github.io/_pages/research.md

     <h5>Math Achievement & Math-Gender Stereotypes</h5>

     <div class="projecttext">
-      During my research internship at ETH Zurich, I worked on a project investigating the link between math achievement and math-gender stereotypes in Swiss elementary school students.<br><br>
+      During my research internship at <a href="https://ethz.ch/en.html" target="_blank">ETH Zurich</a>, I worked on a project investigating the link between math achievement and math-gender stereotypes in Swiss elementary school students.<br><br>
       The results of the study are not yet published, but you can find more information through the links below.
     </div>